 - Social/Environmental Factors: Such as relationships, school life.

 The idea is that some of these factors, or combinations of these factors, may result in a mental health condition developing.
 Some events, such as a traumatic experience, would overlap across the factors.
 While somewhat basic, it does provide a solid argument.
+An alternative approach is the biomedical approach.

 Childhood abuse, loneliness, bereavement, poverty/debt, substance abuse, unemployment and long-term physical health complaints are just some of the other potential triggers.
 More often than not, a range of these factors contribute towards the onset of a condition.